August 28, 2024

 - More than $27 million was appropriated to support the 15 CMAs who were selected via the formal Request For Proposal (RFP) solicitation process.

-- HCPF paid over $23 million directly to CMAs in May 2024.
-The remaining payments of $4 million were distributed to the final transitioned CMAs in July 2024.
+- HCPF paid over $23 million directly to CMAs in May 2024 and the remaining payments of $4 million were distributed to the final transitioned CMAs in July 2024.

 Allow for Case Management Policy and Program Flexibility: Where possible, HCPF has and will continue to provide flexibility in the requirements of case managers to increase capacity and allow them to prevent or catch up on their backlog.